[ click on images to enlarge ] |

 Global sea ice typically reaches its annual maximum extent around this time of year, as Arctic sea ice expands in extent.
 On November 9, 2024, global sea ice extent was 23.34 million km², a record low for the time of year and well below the 24.15 million km² on November 9, 2023.

-Higher ocean heat in combination with higher air temperatures over the Arctic Ocean are two drivers behind the slow growth in Arctic sea ice extent, which is in turn keeping global sea ice extent low.
+Higher ocean heat in combination with higher air temperatures over the Arctic Ocean are two drivers behind the current slow growth in Arctic sea ice extent, which is in turn keeping global sea ice extent low.

 Historic rise: more than 1.5°C above 1903-1924 for 16 consecutive months